Learning Outcomes

 Companies House Registration (if applicable)

-If the buyer is a company and has granted a mortgage, the charge must be registered at Companies House within 21 days of completion.
-Failure to do so renders the charge void against a liquidator or administrator.
+If the buyer is a company and has granted a mortgage, the charge must be registered at Companies House within 21 days of creation using MR01.
+Failure to register renders the charge void against a liquidator, administrator, or creditors.
+Evidence that the charge has been registered (the Companies House certificate) must accompany the AP1/FR1 and be tied expressly to the charge lodged for registration.

 Consequences of Delay or Error